 For companies with 15 or more employees subject to CRA 1866, Section 1981 seeks to ensure equality when it comes to employment contracts.
 Obviously, requirements or suggestions in job descriptions that candidates be a certain race are a complete and utter no-no. Removing statements about race from your job descriptions not only helps compliance, it also helps inclusivity.
 You want to be sure you’re showing commitment to both.

 4. Title VII of the Civil Rights Act of 1964

 Title VII of CRA 1964 prohibits discrimination on the basis of race, color, national origin, religion, or gender.
 For companies with 15 or more employees subject to CRA 1964, Title VII covers all aspects of employment while also protecting employees against retaliation.

 Like Section 1981 of CRA 1886, Title VII aims to prevent discrimination based on race but broadens things a bit.
 For job descriptions, it means avoiding more than just race-based language.
 Requiring or suggesting a candidate be a certain gender, religion, color, or national origin are all no-nos too.

 For the sake of inclusion, go ahead and add things like political affiliation and sexual orientation to your list of no-nos.
 These aren’t covered by CRA 1964 (yet), but some state regulations cover them.
-Also, many companies add them to their EEOC statements to show their commitment to welcoming all candidates.
+Also, many companies add them to their diversity statements to show their commitment to welcoming all candidates.

 5. Fair Labor Standards Act (FLSA)